I am currently a PhD candidate in the School of History and International Relations at Flinders University, Adelaide, Australia.

 My research fits into subaltern studies, an aspect of history that has become increasingly important in recent decades.
 While history is usually written by politicians and academics, I aim to give a voice to the labouring and working classes; to reclaim a part of their history while they are still alive to tell their stories.

-I hope and expect that my research will open discussions between elderly Cypriots and their grandchildren; that youth will hear stories that are different from those authorised by their governments and education systems.
+I hope and expect that my research will open discussions between elderly Cypriots and their grandchildren, as well as between Greek and Turkish Cypriots.
 I hope that my research will shift the dynamic between young Greek and Turkish Cypriots and point a way to a shared future.

 MY JOURNEY TO CYPRUS

 On May 20th 2015, I flew to Cyprus to spend two months conducting interviews of Greek and Turkish Cypriots from three formerly mixed villages, spanning the north and the south of the island.
-One village (Akdeniz, formerly Agia Irini) had a Turkish Cypriot majority; another (Polis Chrysochous) had a Greek Cypriot majority, and the third, Alaminos, had close to a 50/50 split throughout the 1920s-1960s.
+One village (Agia Irini) had a Turkish Cypriot majority; another (Polis Chrysochous) had a Greek Cypriot majority, and the third, Alaminos, had close to a 50/50 split throughout the 1920s-1960s.

 I also undertook archival research in Nicosia and London, and presented at my first two international conferences, one in Nicosia and one in Liverpool.
 Details of the conferences can be found on my ‘News & Events’ page.